‘If music be the food of love, play on’

 With the coronavirus, thousands of people were stranded in different cities and countries far from their partners.
 With vast distances between them and lack of physical contact, insecurity and distrust were common emotions that emerged.
 However, trust is what has helped keep their relationships intact.

 Trust is essential to a happy and successful life.
 As previously said, trust is the basis of most healthy connections, but it may be shaken due to events in the past.
-If you want to work through old injuries that have damaged your faith or enhanced your capacity to trust, consider consulting with a therapist, spiritual leader, or another qualified mental health expert
+If you want to work through old injuries that have damaged your faith or enhanced your capacity with longest name to trust, consider consulting with a therapist, spiritual leader, or another qualified mental health expert

 Covid, lockdown, losing loved ones, losing jobs and more…the past few months have been a reason to press the reset button on your life.